AmrMomtaz/Weather-Stations-Monitoring/README.md

 ## Configurations & Deployment (Docker & Kuberneets)

-This part describes the system configurations and the subsequent subsections describes the deployement.
+This part describes the system configurations and the subsequent subsections describes the system's deployement.

 The default port numbers of each service is used as following: